- Sustainability overview

 - Teamwork and a no-blame culture drive an excellent safety record.

-- Training, best practices and adherance to Internationally Recommended Transit Corridor mandates are followed in the Gulf of Aden and other areas where there are threats of piracy attacks.
+- Training, best practices and adherence to Internationally Recommended Transit Corridor mandates are followed in the Gulf of Aden and other areas where there are threats of piracy attacks.

 - High-performance teamwork at Pacific Basin is vital to our success.
-We foster high crew standards and teamwork at sea, and our shore-based technical managers operations are experienced former ships' Masters and Chief Engineers.
+We foster high crew standards and teamwork at sea, and our shore-based technical, marine & safety and most senior operations managers are experienced former ship captains and chief engineers.
 This encourages a culture where problems are shared openly and officers can rely on the very best, consistent support from ashore.

 - Crew conferences, training seminars and cadet programmes offer a clear path of advancement within the ranks of our crew.